mythril-forge/vanilla-spells/spells/level-4/leomunds-secret-chest.md

 **Tags:** verbal, somatic, material

-**Material Components:** an exquisite chest, 3 feet by 2 feet by 2 feet, constructed from rare materials worth at least 5,000 gp, and a tiny replica made from the same materials worth at least 50 gp
+**Material Components:** an exquisite chest, 3 feet by 2 feet by 2 feet, constructed from rare materials worth at least 5,000 gp, and a Tiny replica made from the same materials worth at least 50 gp

 ---